mikependon/RepoDB.NET/pages/docs.md

 ## Documentation

-RepoDb has a bunch of things available for you.
+RepoDb has bunch of things available for you.
 You can maximize your development by leveraging most of it.

 #### Get Started

-Please click any of the link below to fast-track the learning about RepoDb.
+Please click any of the link below to fast-track your learnings about this library.

 - [SqlServer](/tutorials/getting-started)
 - [SqLite](/tutorials/getting-started-sqlite)